icosalogic/inverter_driver/README.md

 # 1.0 Inverter Driver

 This app generates reference sine waves and the MOSFET switching clock for a split-phase inverter.
+The inverter-driver does not use PWM.
+Instead, it performs a cycle-by-cycle comparison of a reference sine wave against a feedback signal from the output line, then determines whether to turn on the high-side or low-side MOSFET.
-This implementation is targeted specifically to SAMD51 boards, and is rather hardware specific.
+This implementation is targeted specifically to SAMD51 boards.

 # 2.0 Reference Sine Waves